Studland

 Studland is a village and civil parish on the Isle of Purbeck in Dorset, England.
 The village is located about 2 mi north of the town of Swanage, over a steep chalk ridge, and 3 mi south of the South East Dorset conurbation at Sandbanks, from which it is separated by Poole Harbour.
 The parish includes Brownsea Island within the harbour.
 In the 2011 census the parish had 182 households and a population of 425, though many of the houses in the village are holiday homes, second homes, or guest houses, and the village's population varies depending upon the season.

-Swanage is famous for its beaches and nature reserve.
+Studland is famous for its beaches and nature reserve.

 Description

 Studland is sited in the lee of Ballard Down, close to the east-facing Studland Bay, a 2.5 mi long curved sweep of sandy beaches backed by dunes and heathland.
 The beaches are named South Beach, Middle Beach and Knoll Beach, with another at Shell Bay to the north.

 Although a coastal village, the houses in Studland are mostly sited a few hundred metres inland.
 At the start of the twentieth century Sir Frederick Treves described the village as "a medley of country lanes, lost among trees, with a few thatch-roofed cottages dotted about in a wild garden of brambles, ferns, and gorse".
 He noted that Studland had "no pretence to a quay", but rather "turns its face from the sea to bury it among its myrtles and fuchsia bushes".
 He lamented the arrival of tourists and the construction of villas in the village however, commenting that "The red brick epidemic ... has seized upon it mercilessly."

 Since Treves' time the village has expanded with more buildings filling in gaps along its streets, much of the construction taking place in the early and mid 20th century, plus some more recently.
 Few ancient buildings remain in the village today, with the notable exception of the parish church, which is largely unaltered from Norman times, construction dating probably from around 1180.
 Close to the church is a modern Celtic cross, which was erected in 1976 and uses the old Saxon cross foundation as its base.